martin-t/cvars/README.md

 - [tuna](https://crates.io/crates/tuna)
     - Web GUI
-    - Not sure if supports enums
+    - Unclear if it supports enums
     - Uses hashmaps - overhead on every access
 - [cvar](https://crates.io/crates/cvar)
     - Uses a trait instead of a macro.
-The trait seems to need to be implemented manually so more boiletplate.
+The trait seems to need to be implemented manually so more boilerplate.
     - Has additional features (lists, actions) which `cvars` doesn't.
 - [const-tweaker](https://crates.io/crates/const-tweaker)
     - Web GUI